DuckySoLucky/hypixel-discord-chat-bridge/README.md

 - [ ] Chat message filter
   - The filter should block any messages sent from Discord to Hypixel that contains banable words, and words that could potentially cause a mute.
-- [ ] Add support for officer chat
+- [ ] More minecraft QOL commands
-  - Allocate a second discord channel to use for two way officer chat.
+  - Add more QoL commands to the minecraft.
-- [ ] Minecraft command rewrite
+- [ ] `/` Command support
-  - Rewriting some minecraft commands.
-Using function instead of copy pasting same code.
+  - Rewrite how discord commands work.
+Add new `/` Discord Command support.
+Not sure about this yet.

 ## Credits